HarperDB/documentation/docs/administration/harperdb-studio/manage-replication.md

 3) Select your desired instance.

-4) Click **cluster** in the instance control bar.
+4) Click **replication** in the instance control bar.

-Note, the **cluster** page will only be available to super users.
+Note, the **replication** page will only be available to super users.

 ---
 ## Initial Configuration

 HarperDB instances do not have clustering configured by default.
 The HarperDB Studio will walk you through the initial configuration.
-Upon entering the **cluster** screen for the first time you will need to complete the following configuration.
+Upon entering the **replication** screen for the first time you will need to complete the following configuration.
 Configurations are set in the **enable clustering** panel on the left while actions are described in the middle of the screen.

-1) Create a cluster user, read more about this here: Clustering Users and Roles.
+It is worth reviewing the [Creating a Cluster User](../../developers/clustering/creating-a-cluster-user.md) document before proceeding.

-   * Enter username.
+1) Enter Cluster User username.
+(Defaults to `cluster_user`).

-   * Enter password.

-   * Click **Create Cluster User**.
+2) Enter Cluster Password.

-2) Click **Set Cluster Node Name**.
+3) Review and/or Set Cluster Node Name.
-3) Click **Enable Instance Clustering**.
+4) Click **Enable Clustering**.

 At this point the Studio will restart your HarperDB Instance, required for the configuration changes to take effect.